Registration Restrictions and Approvals

 All undergraduate students enrolling in a research course need to contact the academic department offering the course for approval.
 The department will enter an electronic permit that allows the student to register online using RAMS.

 Graduate students enrolling in a research course must have approval (signed contract) from the academic department offering the course.
-You must take the contract to the dean of the College of Graduate Studies to receive permission to register for the research course.
+You must take the contract to the dean of the College of Graduate Studies and Research to receive permission to register for the research course.
 Once the dean receives the completed contract, the dean’s office will enter an electronic permit that allows the student to register online using RAMS.

 Students who were suspended at the end of their last term in attendance may appeal to the dean of their college to be reinstated.
 Students must complete their appeal prior to the first day of classes for the upcoming semester.
 Contact the dean of your college if you have questions regarding your suspension.
 For specific information regarding suspension regulations, please refer to the University Catalogs.